Frequently Asked Questions

 What is an IP rating?

 IP stands for ‘ingress protection’ which is a universally accepted measurement of varying degrees for dust and liquid resistance.
 An IP67 rating means that the lights are 100% protected from dust, and can withstand temporary immersion in water for up to 30 minutes.
 IP68 means the lights have 100% protection from dust and are protected from continuous immersion in water.
+All of our lights have an IP68 rating.

 How long does the installation take?